Eyevinn/player-analytics-specification/specification/index.md

 #### bitrate_changed

-Sent when the player switches between different ABR levels.
+Sent when the player successfully switches to a new bitrate.

 ```jsonc
 {